 How I changed my lifestyle is not all because of games.
 To be honest with you, I am not sure how much of the change came from quitting games because I am not even sure what happened to me, or if I really changed, or it is just my feeling.

 But one thing is certain, the way I feel about myself is different.

-I am proud that I am able to go and exercise, eat healthier, work on my online business and of course, talk more with people.
+I am proud that I can go and exercise, eat healthier, work on my online business, and of course, talk more with people.

-There are still times that I feel that I am alone, but those feelings become less and less as soon as the day goes by.
+I still feel alone, but those feelings become less and less as soon as the day goes by.

 So the next question is, how did I do it.

 Believe me when I say that quitting is definitely hard!
 Especially if you’ve been in these types of things since you were 8 years old.
 I was addicted to gaming, and I just went cold turkey.
 Imagine how horrible that is to me.

 But I survived, and I will share with you here what happened.